South Coast Destination Guide

 If you are travelling with children, you may wish to take them to La Vanille, a zoo with the largest amount of giant tortoises in captivity.
 There is also a crocodile farm and an incredible collection of mounted insects.
 Bois Cheri Tea Plantation also makes for an interesting excursion, with a large tea factory and museum complete with delicious tea sampling.
 La Vallee des Couleurs has an impressive contrast of no less than 23 ‘coloured earth’.
 The reserve itself is beautiful, with nature trails, waterfalls, tortoises, monkeys and birds.

-Generally, the food culture is incredible rich and diverse, a melting pot of different influences with elements of French, Creole, Indian and Chinese.
-Treat yourself to delicious fresh seafood, curries and coconuts and why not try the locally produced rum.
+Generally, the food culture is incredibly rich and diverse, a melting pot of different influences with elements of French, Creole, Indian and Chinese.
+Treat yourself to delicious fresh seafood, curries and coconuts and why not try the locally-produced rum?

 The local airline, Air Mauritius, is a reliable and comfortable carrier with multiple flights a day operating between Africa, Europe, Asia and Australia.
 Sir Seewoosagur Ramgoolam International Airport is located 48 km from the capital city, Port Louis and approximately 43 km from Domaine de Bel Ombre.